Result<T, E> / Ok / Err

 Notes

 In the type parameter Result<T, E>, T is the type of the success value and E is the type of the error value.
 You can use any type for the error, such as the standard library's std::io::Error or a custom type.
 If you discard the return value of a function that returns Result without using it, the compiler will issue a warning.
-Always handle errors explicitly, or explicitly ignore them.
+Errors must always be handled explicitly or explicitly ignored.

 Almost every operation in Rust's standard library that can fail — file I/O, networking, parsing, and more — returns a Result.
 This is the Rust equivalent of try-catch in other languages.
 Because Rust has no exceptions, treating errors as explicit return values is the idiomatic Rust approach.